fluvius-io/rjs-frame/lib/rjs-frame/docs/guides/localStorage-persistence.md

 ## Overview

-rjs-frame automatically persists two key parts of the PageState to localStorage:
+rjs-frame automatically persists two key parts of the AppState to localStorage:

 - **GlobalState**: Application-wide settings and preferences
 - **ModuleState**: Module-specific data and configurations